 Noise levels in the center are kept low, so that teachers can be heard without the need to raise their voices.
 (WAC 110-300-0165-4d) Children are given the opportunity to have privacy or time alone, while still being able to be supervised by staff members.
-This is done by providing private space in each classroom.
-(WAC 110-300-0140-3)
+This is done by encouraging and providing the use of "sit-spots" for all children.